the geographic address at which it is established;

 indicate any relevant codes of conduct to which it subscribes and provide information on how those codes can be consulted electronically;

 (when an ECA recipient places an order through technological means), acknowledge the receipt of the recipient’s order without undue delay and by electronic means (an order and an acknowledgement of receipt are deemed to be received when the parties to whom they are addressed are able to access them); and

-make available to an ECA recipient, appropriate, effective and accessible technical means allowing the recipient to identify and correct input errors before the placing of an order.
+make available to an ECA recipient appropriate, effective and accessible technical means allowing the recipient to identify and correct input errors prior to the placing of an order.